 Nuwara Eliya has a very good selection of accommodation options, as it is a popular destination for both locals and foreigners.
 There are some excellent boutique and luxury hotels and some very good budget options.

 This is a selection of good places to stay in Nuwara Eliya:

 - Oatlands by Jetwing is an excellent hotel in what looks like a Victorian cottage.
 Rooms are decorated in traditional Victorian style; they are large and comfortable.
 Breakfast is served at the nearby St. Andrew’s.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Perera Homestay is an excellent middle range option, with comfortable clean rooms.
 You can ask the owners to cook meals for an extra price.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Hike and Sleep is a very good option for travelers on a budget.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 How to get to Nuwara Eliya

-Nuwara Eliya is one of the most popular tourist destinations in Sri Lanka, for both local tourists and for foreigners, so it is fairly well connected to the rest of the country via a web of buses and trains.
+Nuwara Eliya is one of the most popular tourist destinations in Sri Lanka and usually included in all Sri Lanka itineraries, for both local tourists and for foreigners, so it is fairly well connected to the rest of the country via a web of buses and trains.

 Traveling by train is one of the best things to do in Sri Lanka.
 Trains are slow, but the rides are very enjoyable as they go through the countryside and tea plantations and you’ll be afforded magnificent views.
 Though there is no train station in Nuwara Eliya, there is one in Nanu Oya, which is at just 9 km from the center of town.
 Nanu Oya is connected by train to Ella and to Kandy.